pirl/pirl-docs/content/masternodes/pirl masternode nautilus/_index.en.md

 firewall-cmd  --reload
 ```

-Create a `pirl` user and add it to the `wheel` group:
+Create a `pirl` user and add it to the `systemd-journal` group:
 ```
 adduser pirl && passwd pirl
-usermod -aG wheel pirl
+usermod -aG systemd-journal pirl
 ```

 Download the masternode binary: